About

 Dr. Keneshia Bryant-Moore

 Dr. Keneshia Bryant-Moore is the Consulting Fellow for Congregational and Non-Profit Collaboration.
 She is the senior consultant with KBM Consulting LLC.
 Dr. Bryant-Moore’s research primarily focuses on health disparities and inequities experienced by minority racial/ethnic groups, rural, and vulnerable populations.
 Additionally, Dr. Bryant-Moore is a tenured Professor in the Department of Health Behavior and Health Education at the University of Arkansas for Medical Sciences (UAMS) in the Fay W. Boozman College of Public Health.
 She led the development of the Faith-Academic Initiative for Transforming Health (FAITH) Network in 2016.
 As part of this network faith leaders are educated on the basic principles of research, health related issues, and given the opportunity to partner in research and program efforts.
 She received her Bachelor of Science in Nursing and Bachelor of Science in Healthcare Administration from the University of Michigan-Flint; her Master of Science in Nursing from Duke University; and her PhD in Nursing from Azusa Pacific University.
-She is currently pursuing a Master of Divinity (MDiv) from Central Baptist Theological Seminary.
+She is currently pursuing a Master of Arts in Ministry at Central Baptist Theological Seminary.

 Bradley Roth